TAG - website TPM_Members-14-Edited-217.jpg

 Mr. Gluckman is also lead counsel in a District of Columbia Freedom of Information Act case that arose out of DL.
 In that case (Terris, Pravlik & Millian, LLP v.
 District of Columbia), the District of Columbia Superior Court ordered the District of Columbia to turn over budget materials that reflect determinations by its agencies about how much money they need to do their work.
 District of Columbia law requires that information to be made public and posted online but the Mayor had refused to do so.
 An appeal is pending.
 More information about this case is available here.

-Mr. Gluckman has also litigated other cases related to disability discrimination, Medicaid benefits, and violations of the False Claims Act.
+Mr. Gluckman has also litigated other cases related to disability discrimination, the Freedom of Information Act, Medicaid benefits, and violations of the False Claims Act.